MassBank/MassBank3/README.md

 ### Advanced Settings

-#### Google Search Console

-This optional feature enables the verification of your MassBank instance by Google search console.

-If the _.env_ file contains a non-empty _GOOGLE_SEARCH_CONSOLE_KEY_ property then this key will be used as meta-tag in every HTML document of the web interface.

 #### Distributor's Information

 The _DISTRIBUTOR_TEXT_ property is a free text field to insert any description of the distributor of a running MassBank instance.